anttikivi/unsung-anthem/CONTRIBUTING.md

 * Use the present tense (‘Add feature’, not ‘Added feature’)
 * Use the imperative mood (‘Move cursor to...’ not ‘Moves cursor to...’)
-* Try to limit the first line to 72 characters or less
+* Try to limit the first line to 72 characters or fewer
 * Reference issues and pull requests liberally after the first line

 ### C++ Styleguide